mkubiophysics/MUTe_DRUG_spot/README.md

 Once you have this list of mutations ready, the main steps for the usage of Mute_Drug_spot are:
  - On the top left corner of the app, type the UniProt ID of your protein of interest and press Enter.
 Mute_Drug_spot uses the UniProt API to fetch information about the protein, including its name, length, and domain information.
- - If your protein of interest does not have a UniProt ID, or if Mute_Drug_spot gives missing/incorrect information, you can manually edit all these parameters in the input fields below.
+ - If your protein of interest does not have a UniProt ID, or you wish to modify the fetched information, you can manually edit all these parameters in the input fields below.
 For example, the length of the sequence and number of domains can be modified just below the UniProt ID input field (note that Mute_Drug_spot will always display at least one domain; if your protein does not have any domains, set the length of this domain equal to the total length of the protein).
  - Upload the list of mutations in the input box provided, and set the file delimiter from the dropdown box below (Mute_Drug_spot supports both CSV and TSV file formats, but CSV files are preferred).
  - Ensure that the plot displayed on the center of the screen is updated and all the parameters are displayed correctly.
 If the mutations or domains are displayed incorrectly, check the list of mutations and the domain information input fields to make sure there are no errors.
  - In order to change the color selected for each drug, go to the Customize Colors panel below the plot and set the colors manually.
  - The labels of the x- and y-axes can be changed through their corresponding input fields in the Customize Labels panel below the plot.
 The Title field is automatically set to the name of the protein determined by Mute_Drug_spot if you provide a UniProt ID for the protein.
 Any of these fields can be set to empty values in order to remove the corresponding label(s) from the plot.
  - If the title of the plot is displayed too far from, or too close to, the plot, you can change its display height using the Title Position slider.
  - The Shrink Plot checkbox reduces the height of the mutation spots in the plot.
-This can be useful if your list of mutations has a large number of unique drug names, in which case the legend on top of the plot will take a large amount of space and potentially overlap with the plot title.
+This can be useful if your list of mutations has a large number of unique drug names, in which case the legend above the plot will take a large amount of space and potentially overlap with the plot title.
  - Once all the parameters have been set to the desired values, click on Download Plot in order to save the generated plot as a PDF file.

 ## FAQs